root@krueger:~/products/kineo$ cat README

 Mobile build

-Expo, React Native, React Navigation, Expo Camera, Notifications, Secure Store
+Expo, React Native, React Navigation, Expo Camera, Notifications, Secure Store, deep-link routing

-Supabase, RevenueCat, Sentry, Async Storage, vector icons, haptics
+Supabase, RevenueCat, Sentry, Async Storage, analytics/crash scaffolding, feedback and support tooling

 Notable features